Predictively Oriented Posteriors: Misspecification and Motivating Examples

-{As we show later, \pro{} posteriors have several important properties, but the most fundamentally useful property is that they are \textit{adaptive}}: in contrast to Bayes and Gibbs posteriors, \pro{} posteriors adapt to model misspecification.
-We illustrate what this means by comparing the predictive distributions associated to $Q_n$ and $Q_n^{\dagger}$ under $\mathcal{M}_\Theta = \{P_\theta:\,\mathsf{N}(\theta,\sigma^2 = 1)\}$ for a range of data distributions.
-This model class is particularly educational here as the predictive is obtained from the posterior via smoothing with a Gaussian kernel with unit scaling.
+In contrast to Bayes and Gibbs posteriors, \ac{pro} posteriors \textit{adapt} to model misspecification.
+We illustrate what this means by comparing the predictive distributions associated to $Q_n$ and $Q_n^{\dagger}$ for the model class $\mathcal{M}_\Theta = \{P_\theta:\,\mathsf{N}(\theta,\sigma^2 = 1)\}$ and a range of different data-generating distributions $P_0$.
+The Gaussian model is particularly educational here as its predictive distribution is obtained from the posterior via smoothing with a Gaussian kernel of unit scale.
 For predictive scores based on squared MMD, Figure \ref{fig:initial-comparison} plots the results for the well-specified setting where $P_0 \in \mathcal{M}_{\Theta}$ and three misspecified settings where $P_0\notin\mathcal{M}_\Theta$.
-While the \pro{} posterior behaves similarly to the MMD-based Gibbs posterior if the model is well-specified, it \textit{adapts} to misspecification, and continues to produce reasonable predictive distributions across each setting.
-In contrast, Gibbs posteriors are blind to the mismatch between model and data.
+While \ac{pro} posteriors behave similarly to Gibbs posteriors if the model is well-specified, they continue to produce reasonable predictive distributions under misspecification.
+In contrast, Gibbs posterior inferences are blind to misspecification.

-As our example uses Gaussian likelihoods, one may misinterpret the phenomenon displayed as a cherry-picked pathology. {In parametric models, however, Bayes posteriors and Gibbs posteriors are usually} asymptotically Gaussian, and will concentrate around a single element of $\mathcal{M}_{\Theta}$.
-As we formally show later on, this property is not shared by \pro{} posteriors. {On the contrary, depending on the severity of misspecification, they can be multi-modal and need not concentrate around a single element of $\mathcal{M}_{\Theta}$.} Instead, they stabilise towards the predictively optimal average of elements in $\mathcal{M}_{\Theta}$ for $P_0$.
-As a result---and unlike Bayes posteriors and Gibbs posteriors---\pro{} posteriors produce predictively meaningful parameter uncertainty even under severe forms of misspecification.
+As our example uses Gaussians, one may misinterpret the phenomenon displayed as a pathology.
+This is not the case: in parametric models, Bayes posteriors and Gibbs posteriors are usually asymptotically Gaussian, and will concentrate around a single element of $\mathcal{M}_{\Theta}$.
+As we formally show later on, this property is not shared by \ac{pro} posteriors.
+Instead, they stabilise towards the predictively optimal average of elements in $\mathcal{M}_{\Theta}$ for $P_0$.
+As a result---and unlike Bayes posteriors and Gibbs posteriors---\ac{pro} posteriors produce predictively meaningful parameter uncertainty even under severe forms of misspecification.